Skip to main content

 Sex Change

 You can file for sex change or a name and sex change simultaneously in any circuit court in Oregon.
-You may need to contact an attorney familiar with Oregon law to complete the necessary documents for a legal change of sex.

-A simple estate may be filled if not more than $75,000.00 of the fair market value of the estate is attributable to personal property, and if not more than $200,000.00 of the fair market value is attributable to real property.
+A simple estate may be filed if not more than $75,000.00 of the fair market value of the estate is attributable to personal property, and if not more than $200,000.00 of the fair market value is attributable to real property.
 Real property is immovable property such as land and anything attached to the land.

-D. Hearings.
+Hearings.
 The probate commissioner sets all hearings regarding probate matters and all inquiries regarding hearings (resets, appearances, settlements, etc.) should be directed to the probate department directly, not chambers.

 FAQs